Gameday

 Photo ops

-Slider has been a staple at Cleveland games for more than 30 years and is hard to miss with his fuchsia color and polka-dotted belly.
-Unfortunately Slider doesn’t have any regularly scheduled appearances around the park, so if you want a selfie, you’ll just have to randomly bump into him on the concourse.
+Slider has been a staple at Cleveland games for over 30 years and is hard to miss with his fuchsia color and polka-dotted belly.
+Unfortunately, Slider doesn’t have any regularly scheduled appearances around the park, so if you want a selfie, you’ll just have to bump into him randomly on the concourse.

 The same goes for the Hot Dog mascots that have taken on popularity and lore of their own.
 Onion, Ketchup, and Mustard participate in the Sugardale Hot Dog Derby after the top of the 5th — and if you’re sitting in right field you’ll have the best view as they run right by.
 This is also a good place to try to snap a photo with them as they frequent the area, including for the seventh-inning stretch.